jennifer04maldonado/netid/README.md

 # Features List
 <b>**(Bold font defines content. rest are links)</b>

- Features on Dashboard:
+<h3><b>Features on dashboard page:</b></h3>
     news feed (per persona)
-list all personas on side (per netid account) edit, delete, add personas view online connections ability to answer a question per day search ability to post messages link transactions link ratings link disputes link create community link header & footer (static)
+    list all personas on side (per netid account) edit, delete, add personas

-Features on Transactions page:
+    view online connections
+    ability to answer a question per day search
+    ability to post
+    messages link
+    transactions link
+    ratings link
+    disputes link
+    create community link
+    header & footer (static)

+<h3><b>Transactions page:</b></h3>
     Ability to create transaction
     Ability to view history of transactions
     All the links from header & footer will exist

-Ratings page:
+<h3><b>Ratings page:</b></h3>
     Master rating
     Category ratings
     Ratings stats
     if (connected) { view persona score $$ view master score} else if(!connected) { view only persona score}
     All the links from header & footer will exist

-Explore communities:
+<h3><b>Explore communities page:</b></h3>
     Ability to create community
     view suggested communities
     search for communities
     popularity on communities (technical requirement)
     All the links from header & footer will exist

-View communities:
+<h3><b>View community page:</b></h3>
     community feed
     calendar (maybe ability to add events)
     All the links from header & footer will exist

-View someone else’s persona:
+<h3><b>View someone else persona:</b></h3>
     the other person’s score
     their profile picture
     description of their persona
-all the fields that the user agrees to share will display master & persona ratings create a transaction with that persona link
+    all the fields that the user agrees to share will display master & persona ratings
+    create a transaction with that persona link
     All the links from header & footer will exist

-Connections page:
+<h3><b>Connections page:</b></h3>
-will have a link to your persona connections under “persona bar” will have blocking/disconnecting feature simple box layout to view the friends list
+    will have a link to your persona connections under “persona bar” will have blocking/disconnecting feature
+    simple box layout to view the friends list

 Advertise portal: TBA

+<h3><b>Start up page:</b></h3>
-Start up page: tutorial with getting more information after sign up take them to selecting social / professional persona after selecting a persona category, ask few informative question for displaying communities step 3 displays communities based on the selection
+    tutorial with getting more information
+    after sign up take them to selecting social / professional persona after selecting a persona category, ask few informative question for displaying communities step 3 displays communities based on the selection

-Create communities:
+<h3><b>Create communities page:</b></h3>
-will have a option to select a category to represent your community( maybe keywords) set communities as public/private/secret title for community maybe set admin or community based admin(s)
+    will have a option to select a category to represent your community( maybe keywords) set communities as public/private/secret
+    title for community
+    maybe set admin or community based admin(s)

 Trusted Sources: TBA